arnauguadall/rick-morty/README.md

 I would love to talk about this challenge in the next phase, then I can show you live the small database with the user creation example if you are interested :)

+### Feedback

+I would love to hear some feedback from you to know which areas can be improved.

+I hope you like the project.

+Happy coding!

 ---

 # Requirements